redrambles/skillcrush-starter-2/wp-content/plugins/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 4.0.12 =

+- Fixes bug where WPP didn't return the right URL when using Polylang / WPML.
+- Fixes a compatibility issue with Yoast SEO (and potentially other plugins as well).
+- Improves compatibility with MySQL 5.7+.
+- Other minor fixes and improvements.

+= 4.0.11 =

+**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**

+- Fixes reference to tracking script.

+= 4.0.10 =

+**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**

+- Renames tracking script to prevent issues with ad blockers (props @Damienov).
+- Widget: fixes caching (props @zu2).
+- Exposes offset parameter to wpp shortcode / `wpp_get_mostpopular` template tag.

 = 4.0.9 =
 - Widget: fixes Author ID field not saving/updating.
 - Fixes WPP data caching (props @zu2).